 Freelancing is not for the faint of heart.
 Learn to sell yourself and your goods/services.

 I heard someone refer to this ongoing step as “shameless self-promotion.”
-Devise an elevator pitch and update as needed.
+Devise an elevator pitch and update it as needed.
 Then get the word out to your friends, family, neighbors, accountant, financial advisors, clergy/churchgoers, former classmates, people of influence, and the world!
 Keep going.
-Let former employers and colleagues know you’re available to jump in on projects, as needed; also ask for leads they may have for you to check out.
+Let former employers and colleagues know you’re available to jump in on projects as needed; also, ask for leads they may have for you to check out.

 3. Link up, over and out on LinkedIn